Sharp eigenvalue bounds and minimal surfaces in the ball: The Morse index of free boundary solutions in the ball

 \section{The Morse index of free boundary solutions in the ball}

+The result of this section is used in section \ref{section:unique_cc}, but is of interest in its own right, so we include it here as a general property of free boundary solutions.
 Following \cite{FS} we will say that a minimal submanifold $\sig$, properly immersed in a domain $\Omega\subset\R^n$, is a {\it free boundary solution} if the outward unit normal vector of $\p\sig$ (the conormal vector) agrees with the outward unit normal to $\p\Omega$ at each point of $\p\sig$.
 If $\vp$ is an isometric minimal immersion of $M$ into the unit ball $B^n$ such that $\sig=\vp(M)$ is a free boundary solution, then the coordinate functions $\vp^1,\ldots, \vp^n$ are Steklov eigenfunctions with eigenvalue $1$.
 In this section we show that certain normal deformations decrease volume to second order.
 For a free boundary solution there is a Morse index for deformations which preserve the domain $\Omega$ but not necessarily the boundary of $\sig$.
 In general this is larger than the Morse index for deformations which fix the boundary.
 For example, the Morse index of the critical catenoid is at least three for deformations which fix the ball, while it is zero for deformations which fix the boundary of $\sig$.

 We consider a free boundary submanifold $\sig^{k}$ in the ball $B^n$.
 For a normal variation $W$ we have the index form for area given by

 where $A$ denotes the second fundamental form of $\sig$.

 \begin{theorem} If $\sig^{k}$ is a free boundary solution in $B^n$ and $v\in\R^n$, then we have